bobdavies2000/OpenCVB/README.md

 Python scripts are run in a separate address space when invoked by OpenCVB just like the OpenGL.
 Visual Studio’s Python debugging environment is not available directly when running OpenCVB.
-When a Python script fails in OpenCVB, it will just disappear but it may be debugged if the PythonDebug project is the Startup Project in Visual Studio.
+When a Python script fails in OpenCVB, it will just disappear but it may be debugged in the OpenCVB solution by setting the PythonDebug project as the Startup Project in Visual Studio.
 Here are the steps to debug Python:

 -   In OpenCVB, set the startup project as “PythonDebug”

--   Include the failing Python script in the PythonDebug project
+-   Paste the failing Python script into PythonDebug.py

 -   Run and debug the Python script